AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/offer-decisioning.md

 ## Exercises

-Exercises for this content are currently being developed.
+Exercises for this module are currently being developed.

 [Go Back to All Modules](../../overview.md)